Army of the West (1862)

-The Army of the West was a field army of the Confederate States Army in the Trans-Mississippi and Western theaters of the American Civil War.
-It participated in the battles of Pea Ridge and Iuka before being merged with troops from the Department of Southern Mississippi and East Louisiana to form the Army of West Tennessee on September 28, 1862.
+The Army of the West was a field army of the Confederate States in the Trans-Mississippi and Western theaters of the American Civil War.
+It participated in the battles of Elk Horn, Farmington, and Iuka before being merged with troops from the Department of Southern Mississippi and East Louisiana to form the Army of West Tennessee on September 28, 1862.

 History

-Battle of Pea Ridge
+Battle of Elk Horn

 During 1861, Confederate forces in Missouri and Arkansas were divided into two independent commands: Major General Sterling Price's pro-Confederate Missouri State Guard, based in southwestern Missouri, and Major General Benjamin McCulloch's Confederate volunteers, based in northwestern Arkansas and the Indian Territory.
 Both Price and McCulloch feuded with each other concerning the proper Confederate strategy in the Trans-Mississippi area, and cooperated only once, during the Wilson's Creek campaign in August 1861.
 During February 1862, the Union Army of the Southwest commanded by Brigadier General Samuel R. Curtis drove the Missouri State Guard out of the state and into northwestern Arkansas, where Price united with McCulloch's forces.
 The Confederates settled into winter quarters in the northern Boston Mountains, where Price immediately started feuding with McCulloch again.
 Price also started the process of enlisting his men from the Missouri State Guard into the Confederate volunteer army but the process was slow and only one brigade was organized onto complete regiments by March; another brigade was composed only of battalions and a third of partial organized battalions and companies.

 To solve the problem of having two feuding commanders in Arkansas, Confederate President Jefferson Davis appointed Major General Earl Van Dorn to command the District of the Trans-Mississippi, which covered Missouri, Arkansas, the Indian Territory, and northern Louisiana; the district was part of the Confederate Department No. 2, commanded by General Albert Johnston.
 Once he arrived in Arkansas, Van Dorn designated each command a division and enlisted additional troops, organizing them into the 19th and 20th Arkansas Infantry regiments.
 He also ordered Brigadier General Albert Pike to bring his brigade from the Indian Territory to Arkansas but only two regiments (the 1st and 2nd Cherokee Mounted Rifles) reached Van Dorn's army before the campaign started.